RamenVentures/Operating-Manual/README.md

 ### Our Investment Analysis

 **Our Goal**
-Decide if we should pursue an investment.
+To decide if your company really does fit our thesis and we should pursue an investment.

 If yes, move to [Investment Due Diligence](#investment-due-diligence).